The Shorter Bio

 I’m also a founding editor at the spirituality and social justice magazine, Anchor, published by Still Harbor, and a Research Scholar at the Ronin Institute.
 And of course, I’m the founder of Align Your Story classes and coaching.

 I’ve passionate about helping my students and clients uncover their full stories and unlock the power of their creative voice.
 I work with individuals and with groups to use mindfulness and creativity to help facilitate optimal flourishing and a vision of the self in society.

-My own path is an untraditional one and I help create pathways for authentic becoming.
+My own path as a writing and development coach is an untraditional one and I help create pathways for authentic becoming.

 I live in Cambridge, MA with my husband, Eric Colburn, and our two children.

 I’ve always been a seeker, passionate about finding meaning.
 I grew up in New York City with one younger sister in a house full of books to parents who both worked in publishing.
 I was an avid reader and a somewhat serious ballet dancer.

 I went to Harvard where I majored in English, and after a year in Paris with my boyfriend (now husband), I went to graduate school in English Literature at Columbia University.